 Too much pressure inside your water heater tank needs to be fixed.
-You can replace the TP valve but it’s best to contact a plumber who can assess the situation and decide what is best.
+You can replace the TP valve, but it’s best to contact a plumber who can assess the situation and decide what is best.

 Over time particles from the water will build up inside the tank.
-This sediment if not drained can cause your hot water tank to crack.
+This sediment, if not drained, can cause your hot water tank to crack.

-How to prevent water heaters leaking?
+How to prevent water heaters from leaking?

 If you are worried about water damage from your water tank, you aren’t alone.
-Here are a few things you can do to make sure you don’t end up with a ton of water damage form your hot water tank.
+Here are a few things you can do to make sure you don’t end up with a ton of water damage from your hot water tank.

 Perform regular maintenance on your water heater

-Get a wifi water sensor
+Get a wifi water sensor.

-Put a drain pan system in place
+Put a drain pan system in place.

 Can You Fix a Broken Water Heater?

-Depending on the type of issue you have with your water tank you may be able to repair it.
-If it is the internal tank you will need to replace the whole thing, but there are a few things you can attempt to do without replacing the whole water heater tank.
+Depending on the type of issue you have with your water tank, you may be able to repair it.
+If it is the internal tank, you will need to replace the whole thing, but there are a few things you can attempt to do without replacing the whole water heater tank.

-If you’re going to attempt to fix your hot water heater on your own you need to determine what needs to be replaced.
+If you’re going to attempt to fix your hot water heater on your own, you need to determine what needs to be replaced.

-The pressure relief valve can be replaced but to do that you will need to drain your hot water heater, the same goes for replacing the drain valve.
-In most cases it is best to contact a professional plumber.
+The pressure relief valve can be replaced, but to do that, you will need to drain your hot water heater; the same goes for replacing the drain valve.
+In most cases, it is best to contact a professional plumber.
 Use the link below to find a plumber in your area.